Alien and 14 Other Movie Franchises They Should Have Stopped Making Decades Ago

 imdb

-“The Terminator” and “Terminator 2: Judgment Day” are both groundbreaking and influential films that haven’t aged a day.
-Those were followed by four more movies, each more intellectually bankrupt than the last, culminating in 2019’s “Terminator: Dark Fate,” which died a gruesome and horrible death at the box office.
+“The Terminator” and “Terminator 2: Judgment Day” are groundbreaking and influential films that haven’t aged a day.
+Four more movies followed, each more intellectually bankrupt than the last, culminating in 2019’s “Terminator: Dark Fate,” which died a gruesome and horrible death at the box office.
 Joe Morgenstern of the Wall Street Journal called it “worse than death.”

 4. ‘Rocky’ (1976)